edenartlab/eden_comfy_pipelines/README.md

-<h1>Eden.art custom node Suite</h1>
+# Eden.art custom node Suite

-<p>A collection of custom nodes and workflows for ComfyUI, developed by [Eden](https://www.eden.art/).
-Most nodes are not yet documented in this README but are used in [our workflows repo](https://github.com/edenartlab/workflows).</p>
+A collection of custom nodes and workflows for ComfyUI, developed by [Eden](https://www.eden.art/).

+Some nodes are not yet documented in this README but are used in [our workflows repo](https://github.com/edenartlab/workflows).

 <h2>Quick example of some of the most useful nodes:</h2>